jasonfrink/Azure-SOC/README.md

 - Instead of manually running queries, we want to set up an automated rule that will alert us when there's an account login over RDP.

-- From the query we just created, we can select New Alert Rule --> Creat Microsoft Sentinel Alert
+- From the query we just created, we can select New Alert Rule --> Create Microsoft Sentinel Alert

 ![image](https://github.com/user-attachments/assets/83a2f49e-98d8-4a46-bf64-29fade33d93a)